fa8e/fa8e/README.md

 - 👋 Hi, I’m @fa8e
-- 👀 I’m interested in creating a Youtube clone and a good video editor for now.
+- 👀 I’m interested in the stuff that is fun.
-- 🌱 I’m currently learning Android Studio.
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking for a person good at artistic stuff.
+- 💞️ I’m looking for someone who can write about my accomplishments.
 - 📫 How to reach me ...
 I'll reach you.

 <!---